History of the Bath House

-Following Schramm's death, the "Schwarzer Bock" is transferred to the surgeon and hospital administrator Johann Daniel Freinsheim, whose widow continues to manage the Bath House until 1779.
-There then follows a division of the estates.
+Following Schramm's death, the "Schwarzer Bock" is transferred to surgeon and hospital administrator Johann Daniel Freinsheim, whose widow continues to manage the Bath House until 1779.
+After her ownership the estate will be divided.

-Ladies of Frankfurt ensure, when drawing up their marriage contracts, that they may take the waters in Wiesbaden once each year – without their husbands.
+Several ladies of Frankfurt state in their marriage contracts that they may take the waters in Wiesbaden once a year without their husbands.

 End of the century

 The owner, the affluent Bergmann, passes away.
-His wife continues to manage operations for four years and then passes the premises on to her stepson, Christian Bauer, who by trade is a postal secretary.
+His wife continues to manage operations for four years and then passes the premises on to her stepson, Christian Bauer, who is a postal secretary by trade.
 Bauer runs not only the Bath House, but also the post office and a wine business.
 At the advice of the Nassau government, he reinstates a horse bath, offering room for two horses.